jameslnewell/jameslnewell-configs/packages/generator-package/README.md

 # @jameslnewell/generator-package

-Generate a new npm package.
+Generate a new NPM package.

 ## Installation